Signs of Miscarriage

-During the second trimester, the presence of symptoms like blood or bloody discharge coming from the vagina, abdominal pain or back pain is more likely to indicate a miscarriage than to relate to benign factors associated with a healthy pregnancy, such as implantation bleeding.
-Medical attention should be sought promptly, especially if a pregnant person experiences these symptoms in the second trimester.
+After week 12 of pregnancy, the presence of symptoms like blood or bloody discharge coming from the vagina, abdominal pain or back pain is more likely to indicate a miscarriage than to relate to other factors associated with a healthy pregnancy.
+Medical attention should be sought promptly, especially if a pregnant person experiences these symptoms after week 12 of pregnancy.

-A person who is miscarrying may experience some, all, or none of the symptoms of miscarriage.
-However, the presence of symptoms is not always a sign that a miscarriage is taking place: it is possible to experience bleeding, cramping, discharge and pain in the course of a healthy pregnancy.
+A person who is miscarrying may experience some, all, or none of the common signs of miscarriage.
+However, their presence is not always a sign that a miscarriage is taking place.

 Other causes for the symptoms of miscarriage include: 5